BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Data Lake Gen2/ADLS-README.md

 - *Silver* : Cleaned and Cleansed raw data will be stored in this container.
 Cleaning and Cleansing inlcudes removal of *Null* values, outliers, type conversions and transformation of data.
 - *Gold* : This container contains the Data which will be filtered, de-normalized accordingly to the bussiness logic.

+Initially *silver*, *gold* containers do not contain any data.
 You can also see a container named *awdbfs* which is created to initialize a mount point to the databricks workspace.
 Ignore it for now.